pivoteur/biz/articles/10-reasons-not-to-invest-in-undead.md

-Oftentimes, when people talk about investing in cryptocurrency, they disclaim with "#DYOR" / "Do your own research" ... which was a good admonishment, at first, but nowadays simply means: "eff off," meaning less "figure it out for yourself" and meaning more "I can't be bothered to help you help you."
+Oftentimes, when people talk about investing in cryptocurrency, they disclaim with "#DYOR" / "Do your own research" ... which was a good admonishment, at first, but nowadays simply means: "Buzz off!" meaning less "figure it out for yourself" and meaning more "I can't be bothered to help you help you."

 Let me help you help you with my own #DYOR that I have conducted as to why